 First, we should take some time to explain the causes of infant brain damage.
-Sometimes, it is congenital—meaning it resulted from genetic or other factors prior to birth.
+Sometimes, it is congenital, meaning it results from genetic or other factors prior to birth.
 At other times, however, it can come from a traumatic brain injury during the birthing process.

 Following a traumatic birth, parents should monitor their children for symptoms of infant brain damage.
 Some of these may occur very early on in your child’s life, such as in their first six months.
 Your child’s pediatrician may spot these concerns during regular visits, but it’s critical that you, as a parent, monitor your baby at home after a traumatic birth.

 When your child is born, you may notice some unusual physiological features.
 These might include distorted facial features, an enlarged forehead, or a twisted spine.
 Typically, these would indicate brain damage caused by congenital factors rather than medical malpractice.

 If your infant’s brain damage resulted from a difficult birth, the symptoms are more likely to be behavioral rather than physiological.
 Be on the look-out for any of the following: